tbobm/tbobm-blog/content/posts/watermarking-pictures-fast/index.md

 ## Watermarking pictures

-To put things back context, watermarking is the act of applying an **overlay** to a **media**.
+To put things back in context, watermarking is the act of applying an **overlay** to a **media**.
-This can be performed through many different operation and is used to apply branding, explicit ownership, or to *scope usage to a specific audience* [^1].
+This can be performed through many different operation and is used to apply branding, establish ownership, or *limit usage to a specific audience* [^1].

-[^1]: France developped government [filigrane.beta.gouv.fr][filigrane], which can be used to mitigate fraud and scams
+[^1]: The French Government developed [filigrane.beta.gouv.fr][filigrane], which can be used to mitigate fraud and scams

-Watermarking can be applied to many different type of data but we'll narrow down to **images** and more specifically, PNG overlays on JPG.
+Watermarking can be applied to many different types of data but we'll focus on **images** and more specifically, PNG overlays on JPEG files.

 [filigrane]: https://filigrane.beta.gouv.fr/

 The main goal is to be able to just "apply" our overlay to the base image.
-I've been dealing this with setup in Python for a while and always ended up using [Pillow][pillow] but [libvips][libvips] has also been around for quite a while and peaked my interest a couple months ago.
+I've been dealing with this setup in Python for a while and always ended up using [Pillow][pillow] but [LibVips][libvips] has also been around for quite a while and piqued my interest a couple months ago.

 Time went on and I finally drafted a short minimal working setup to compare those two libraries.